saglen/saglen/README.md

 </a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a recent cybersecurity graduate with an interest in technology and a dedication to solving problems.

 ## Objective